Evaluating the Performance of Approximation Mechanisms under Budget Constraints: Revenue Gaps

 and probability mass function

 and zero otherwise.
 Clearly $(V',W')$ first-order stochastically dominates $(V,W)$, since $v_i' = v_i$, $w_i' \geq w_i$ and $f_i' = f_i$.

 The optimal mechanism in the class $\cali N_{cb}$ for the $(V',W')$--buyer is a take-it-or-leave it offer for the entire good at a price of $1/k$.
-In fact, this fixed-price mechanism is optimal regardless of the seller's ability to prevent over-reporting of budgets (since $w_1' = \ldots = w_k' = 2$ and the budget never binds, the seller cannot differentiate among buyers).
+In fact, this fixed-price mechanism is optimal regardless of the seller's ability to prevent over-reporting of budgets.
+Since the budget is identical across types and never binds, the seller cannot differentiate among buyers along the budget dimension.
 Therefore $\Rev(V',W' | \cali N_{cb}) = 1/k$.

 Putting these two observations together, we conclude

 But one has $H_k \to \infty$ as $k \to \infty$, so that the revenue non-monotonicity gap can be unboundedly large. \end{proof}